SpeedOf.Me

 Are you getting what you pay for?

 Test a few times, ideally wired or next to the router.
 If you consistently see far less than your plan's advertised speed, it is worth checking your Wi-Fi, your equipment, or raising it with your provider.
 See why is my internet slow for the usual suspects.
+You can also check how your connection stacks up against the average internet speed by country, real-world medians from browser tests worldwide.

 Related